 Despite these limitations, many families are able to avoid gift tax penalties through careful planning.
 In addition, tuition and medical expenses paid on someone else’s behalf are exempt, as are gifts to spouses and contributions made to a political or qualifying charitable organization.

 Many of us worry about the financial legacy we will leave our loved ones.
-That’s why Fifth Season Financial created the Funds for Living and Giving (FLAG) Program, which allows those with a terminal illness to receive an advance from their life insurance policy’s face value while preserving funds for beneficiaries to receive in the future.
+That’s why Fifth Season Financial created the Funds for Living Program, which allows those with a terminal illness to receive an advance from their life insurance policy’s face value while preserving funds for beneficiaries to receive in the future.

 If you’re interested in finding out more about how life insurance loans can help you ensure a comfortable standard of living for yourself while also leaving behind funds for your loved ones, contact us at (866) 459-1271 or contact us with the form below.